angelopoerio/misc/README.md

 # kernel_oop_finder
 Look for kernel OOPs on remote systems (Fabric script)

+# lvm_on_loop
+A script to create a LVM volume on loopback devices

 # sandbox
 A simple sandbox using unshare() and mount/network namespaces